Aguarico River

-The Aguarico river is a river that flows almost completely by the province of Sucumbíos, in the north of Ecuador, being the main river of the province.
-In its average course it flows closely near the Reserve of Production Faunística Cuyabeno.
-In the last part of its course it flows near the Ecuadorian-Peruvian border.
+The Aguarico river flows almost completely by the province of Sucumbíos, in the north of Ecuador, being the main river of the province.
+In its average course, it flows near the Reserve of Production Faunística Cuyabeno.
+In the last part of its course, it flows near the Ecuadorian-Peruvian border.
 Finally it ends at the Napo river, in the same border, a little over the locality the town of Pantoja in Loreto, Peru.

 History

 In 1541, Gonzalo Pizarro and Francisco de Orellana constructed a sailboat, the San Pedro, and followed the courses of the Coca River and the Napo River until the confluence of the Napo with the Aguarico River and the Curaray River, where they lacked the proper amount of provisions and supplies, including food.
 Several men did not survive, and it is estimated that 140 of 220 Spaniards and 3,000 of the 4,000 Indians who composed the expedition were amongst this number.
 They decided then (22 February 1542) that Orellana would continue down the Aguarico River in search of food.
 They accompanied about fifty men to go with him.
 Incapable to overcome the river, Orellana waited for Pizarro.
 Finally Pizarro sent three men with a message to Orellana for him to begin the construction of a new boat, the Victoria.
 Meanwhile, Pizarro had returned towards Quito by another route towards the north, with only 80 men, those of which that remained alive.